CESOP reporting: rules, thresholds and who must file

 This is where most cross-border fintechs lose three months they did not budget for.

-If you are an EMI authorised in (say) Spain and you operate across the EU on a Freedom-of-Services passport, you have no physical office in France, Italy, Germany, the Netherlands, or any of the other twenty-three member states.
-CESOP nonetheless requires you to file in each member state where one of the payment legs you process is located:
+If you are an EMI authorised in (say) Spain and you operate across the EU on a Freedom-of-Services passport, you have no physical office in France, Italy, Germany, the Netherlands or the other member states.
+CESOP nonetheless requires you to file wherever you are the reporting PSP — and because the obligation follows the payee’s PSP, an EMI that holds accounts for merchants across several member states can end up filing in each of them.

 |---|---|---|